 Conditions Effectively Managed with CBT Cognitive Behavior Therapy (CBT) has been shown in more than 1,000 research studies to be effective for many different disorders and problems.
-For all disorders, the CBT therapist starts by educating clients about their diagnosis and about CBT, helps clients set treatment goals, and teaches clients essential thinking and behavioral skills.
+This resource page can help you to learn about select conditions and disorders that have been demonstrated to be effectively treated with CBT.

 What are the symptoms of anger?
 When we are angry, our thoughts focus on our perceptions that other people are hurting us, threatening us, breaking the rules, or being unfair.
 Anger is characterized by muscle tension, increased heart rate, increased blood pressure, and defensiveness or attack.
 What is CBT for anger like?
 Treatment begins with psychoeducation: How angry we feel is influenced by our interpretation of the meaning of events, our expectations for other people, and whether or not we thought the other person's behavior was intentional or not.
 We help clients learn to monitor their anger, rate its intensity, and identify the thoughts/beliefs that fuel it.
 Methods that are effective in controlling anger include testing angry thoughts, using imagery to anticipate and prepare for events in which you are at a high risk for anger, recognizing the early warning signs of anger, timeouts, assertion, forgiveness, and couples or family therapy.